docker/docs/docker-for-mac/index.md

 #### CPUs

-By default, Docker for Mac is set to use 2 processors.
+By default, Docker for Mac is set to use half the number of processors available on the host machine.
 You can increase processing power for the app by setting this to a higher number, or lower it to have Docker for Mac use fewer computing resources.